neacsum/utf8/README.md

 ```
 Alternatively, `BUILD.bat` script will build the libraries and test programs.

-While the library has been designed for Windows, some of the functions may be useful in a Linux environment.
 Under Linux, the library can be build using `CPM` as explained before, or with `cmake` using the same commands shown above.

 ## License